The System Remembers the Excluded

 "The past is not past... only when the past is put in order are the living free."

-Instead, they may continue influencing later generations through emotional patterns, relationships, unconscious loyalty, and belonging until they are more fully acknowledged.
+Unresolved experiences may continue influencing later generations through emotional patterns, family relationships, unconscious loyalty, and belonging until they are more fully acknowledged.

 Inclusion Restores Balance